 will I start taking classes at UCF Downtown in fall 2019?

-Beginning in August 2019, the following programs will hold classes at the new downtown campus: School of Public Administration, the Doctoral Program in Public Affairs, Health Management and Informatics, Legal Studies, Communication, and Digital Media, as well as the Florida Interactive Entertainment Academy, which already is based downtown.
+Beginning in August 2019, the following programs will hold classes at the new downtown campus: Public Administration, Urban and Regional Planning, Nonprofit Management, Research Administration, Public Affairs, Emergency Management, Health Management and Informatics, Legal Studies, Communication, and Digital Media, as well as the Florida Interactive Entertainment Academy, which already is based downtown.

 when will I start taking classes at the Health Sciences Campus at Lake Nona?